Former Fraternity Member Gets House Arrest In Penn State Hazing Death

 A judge has sentenced a former leader of the Penn State fraternity to three months of house arrest over the hazing death of Timothy Piazza last year.
 Ryan Burke, who was in charge of recruitment at Beta Theta Pi fraternity, is the first person to plead guilty in the case.

 Burke admitted to hazing and other crimes.
-He is one of more than 20 defendants to face charges after investigators recovered evidence from a night in February 2017, when Piazza, 19, suffered serious injuries in a fall after being forced to drink large amounts of alcohol in a short span of time.
+He is one of more than 20 defendants to face charges after investigators recovered evidence from a night in February 2017, when Piazza, 19, suffered serious injuries from a fall after being forced to drink large amounts of alcohol in a short span of time.

-In addition to home detention, Judge Brian Marshall ordered Burke, 21, to serve more than two years of probation, perform community service and pay more than $3,000 in fines.
-In June, he pleaded guilty to four counts of hazing and five counts of alcohol-related crimes.
+At Tuesday's hearing, Judge Brian Marshall also ordered Burke, 21, to serve more than two years of probation, perform community service and pay more than $3,000 in fines.
+In June, Burke pleaded guilty to four counts of hazing and five counts of alcohol-related crimes.

 Prosecutors said that after fraternity pledges had successfully made it through an obstacle course called "the gauntlet" in which they were forced to drink, Burke "walked around with a bottle of vodka and made underage fraternity pledges, including Piazza, drink from it."
 The young pledge was given 18 drinks in 82 minutes, prosecutors said.

-Defense attorneys in the case have said that while Piazza's death was a tragedy, it came after he made his own choices about both alcohol and the fraternity's pledge acceptance night.
+Defense attorneys in the case have said that while Piazza's death was a tragedy, the 19-year-old made his own choices regarding alcohol and the fraternity's pledge acceptance night.

-"An element of this case certainly is our freedom of choice and our free will," Burke's attorney, Philip Masorti said, according to The Collegian.
+"An element of this case certainly is our freedom of choice and our free will," Burke's attorney, Philip Masorti, said, according to The Collegian.
 "It's very regrettable, but it is nonetheless true that Mr. Piazza chose to pledge, he chose to drink, he chose to attend the gauntlet."

 Piazza died two days after he suffered a fractured skull and lacerated spleen.
 His death was initially treated as an accident; Penn State President Eric Barron said later that Piazza had endured "inhumane treatment" at the fraternity's hands.